Joy Adamson: Biography

 During her lifetime, she created more than 500 paintings and line drawings.
 Her work included portraits of the indigenous populations commissioned by the government of Kenya, as well as botanical illustrations for at least seven books on East African flora.
 She also did animal paintings, among them studies of Elsa and Pippa.

 Murder and legacy

 On 3 January 1980, in Shaba National Reserve in Kenya, Joy Adamson's body was discovered by her assistant, Pieter Mawson.
 He mistakenly assumed she had been killed by a lion, and this was what was initially reported by the media.
 She was a few weeks short of her 70th birthday.

 The police investigation found Adamson's wounds were too sharp and bloodless to have been caused by an animal, and concluded she had been murdered.
 Paul Nakware Ekai, a discharged labourer formerly employed by Adamson, was found guilty of murder and sentenced to indefinite imprisonment.
 He escaped capital punishment because the judge ruled he might have been a minor when the crime was committed.

 Joy Adamson was cremated and her ashes were buried in Elsa the Lioness's grave in Meru National Park in Meru, Kenya.

-George Adamson was murdered nine years later in 1989, near his camp in Kora National Park, while rushing to the aid of a tourist who was being attacked by poachers.
-He is credited with saving the tourist's life.